 In 1911, the official name of this volunteer fire department was changed from the Flagler Alerts to the City of West Palm Beach Fire Department.
 The West Palm Beach Fire Department continued to provide fire protection to Palm Beach until the Town of Palm Beach founding fathers were concerned about delayed response times and high fire insurance rates.
 In December 1921, the Town Council established a localized fire protection plan with the creation of the Palm Beach Fire Department.
-In early 1922, Elmer Schultz was appointed as the first Fire Chief.
+In early 1922, Elmer Schultz was appointed as the first Fire Chief.3

 Palm Beach's first fire engine was a 1921 American La France, Model #75, triple, 750 gallons per minute (GPM), chemical and hose motor car.
 The new fire engine and crew were housed in the Town's first fire station located on Main Street (presently Royal Poinciana Way).
-Early Sanborn maps indicate that this fire station was located on the north side of the street adjacent to where the
+Early Sanborn maps indicate that this fire station was located on the north side of the street adjacent to where the Henry's restaurant (f.k.a Testa's) is currently located.
+It was initially staffed by the Fire Chief and two (2) full-time paid firemen.4

-&lt;sup>1 Fire Rescue Department Webpage, Town of Palm Beach, 2023
+1 Fire Rescue Department Webpage, Town of Palm Beach, 2023